ermos/httpcache/README.md

 <p align="center">
   <img src="docs/with_httpcache.jpg">
 </p>
-When a user come to your website, the request is made from the user client, httpcache will save the result in memories and when the second user come on your website, the result is directly returned without asking the public API.
+When a user come to your website, the request is made from the user's client, httpcache will save the result in memory and when the second user will come on your website, the result will directly returned without communicate with the public API.